Do you have to let all of your wedding guests bring a plus-one?

 Each situation is different.
 Start by taking an inventory of your proposed guest list and calculate the total head count, both with plus-ones and without.
-Extra guests mean more money spent on the wedding; if your budget is tight, consider whether you feel a guest should get a plus-one.
+If you’re encouraging social distancing, consider the number of guests in relation to your venue’s capacity to determine how much people will be able to spread out.
+Extra guests also mean more money spent on the wedding; if your budget is tight, consider whether you feel a guest should get a plus-one.

 Guests who are married, engaged or living together should be invited as a pair.
-It's up to you if single guests are given the option of bringing someone, though not everyone may take that offer.
-That also could result in a plus-one you've never met, in case you want to be familiar with everyone at your wedding.
+It’s up to you if single guests are given the option of bringing someone.

-Whatever your strategy may be, be consistent — either give every person a plus-one or have guidelines.
+Whatever your strategy, be consistent.
 Perhaps plus-ones are given only to close family members or members of the bridal party.
 Or maybe you break it down to age groups, like plus-ones only for those over 18.

 Also consider that without a plus-one, some guests may not know anyone else at the party, which can happen if you’re inviting an old childhood friend or a co-worker from years ago.
-If a single guest is friends with a number of other guests, they’ll still have fun going solo.
+A single guest who is friends with a number of other guests will still have fun going solo.